Gerard, Count of Auvergne

 Gerard was Count of Auvergne from 839 until his death on 25 June 841.

 Marriage and issue

-Gerard married either Rotrud or Hildegard, granddaughters of Louis the Pious.
+Gerard married either Rotrud or Hildegard, daughters of Louis the Pious.
 (Note: Janet L. Nelson states, Gerard is known to have been son-in-law of Pepin I, King of Aquitaine, though the name of his wife has not been found.)
 They had the following children: